dmurfet/therisingsea/content/post/notes.md

 *  [Schemes via Noncommutative Localisation](http://therisingsea.org/notes/SchemesFromLocalisation.pdf): (SFL) Gabriel topologies and localisation with respect to them, the situation for commutative rings and how this relates to algebraic geometry.
 A lot of this is from Stenstrom's book.
 *  [The Zariski site](http://therisingsea.org/notes/ZariskiTopology.pdf): (ZT) Definition of the Zariski site and the proof that schemes give sheaves on it.
 Probably directly from EGA, but I don't recall.

-My handwritten notes for Sections 1 and 2 of Hartshorne:
+My handwritten notes for Sections 1 and 2 of Hartshorne (there are some [corrections](http://therisingsea.org/notes/hartshorne-errata.rtf)):

 *  [Section 1.1](http://therisingsea.org/notes/hartshorne1-1.pdf): Affine varieties
 *  [Section 1.2](http://therisingsea.org/notes/hartshorne1-2.pdf): Projective varities